-- Over- and under-arousal both lead to demotivation: It’s not just under-arousal that will demotivate you.
-In fact, over-arousal will lead to the same demotivation.
+- High/low arousal negatively affects performance and motivation: It’s not just too little arousal that will affect task performance and demotivate you.
+In fact, too much arousal will lead to the same decline in performance and motivation.

 Benefits & Drawbacks of the Arousal Theory

 The major benefit of the arousal theory of motivation is that you can control your motivation simply through the experiences you seek.
 This is incredibly empowering.
 What’s more, you can also motivate others if you identify their optimal level of alertness.
-Further, the arousal theory preaches balance, which is a great way to both remain motivated as well as taking time to smell the flowers and enjoy the simple things in life.
+Further, the arousal theory preaches balance, which is a great way to both remain motivated as well as take time to enjoy the simple things in life.

 Conversely, the major drawback of the theory is that motivation is only tied to your arousal, and nothing else.
-This may or may not be true, but we’ve all faced situations where we’re tired, stressed, and/or demotivated, and yet still we pushed through and maintained high levels of arousal to achieve a task, even if it has an adverse motivational effect.
+This may or may not be true, but we’ve all faced situations where we’re tired, stressed, and/or demotivated, and yet we still push through to achieve a task, even if it has an adverse motivational effect.
 So, when implementing this theory, consider other factors of motivation when you’re planning to achieve your goals.